raspberrypilearning/chatbot/en/step_2.md

 --- /task ---

 --- task ---

-Open the starter project.
+Open the Chatbot Scratch starter project.

---- collapse ---

----
-title: I'm using Scratch online
----

-Open the "Chatbot" starter project at [rpf.io/chatbot-starter-on](http://rpf.io/chatbot-starter-on){:target="_blank"}.
+Online: open the starter project at [rpf.io/chatbot-starter-on](http://rpf.io/chatbot-starter-on){:target="_blank"}.

---- /collapse ---

---- collapse ---

----
-title: I'm using Scratch offline
----

-Download the "Chatbot" Scratch starter project from [rpf.io/chatbot-starter-off](http://rpf.io/chatbot-starter-off){:target="_blank"} and then open it using the offline editor.
+Offline: download the starter project from [rpf.io/chatbot-starter-off](http://rpf.io/chatbot-starter-off){:target="_blank"} and then open it using the offline editor.

---- /collapse ---
+If you need to download and install the Scratch offline editor, you can find it at rpf.io/scratchoff.
 --- /task ---

 --- task ---

-The starter project contains 4 characters, you can either use the sprite selected or choose a different one by **right-clicking** the sprite and selecting **show** or **hide**.
+The starter project contains four character sprites.
+You can either use the sprite that is already selected, or choose a different one by right-clicking the one you want and then selecting **show** or **hide** from the menu that appears.

 ![Choose a character](images/chatbot-characters.png)